pycontribs/pyrax/docs/context_objects.md

     # - or -
     srvr_ord = ctx.ORD.compute.client

-The ordering of service.region and region.service isn't important; either one will resolve to the client for that service/region combination.
+The ordering of service.region and region.service isn't important; either one resolves to the client for that service/region combination.

 Another use of this notation is to get an object with all the services in a given region: